YuvalZin/AlgorithmProjectCS/README.md

 # AlgorithmProjectCS
-This is a final projext for our advanced algorithm course in our computer science degree
+This is a final project for our advanced algorithm course in our computer science degree